RhysMarch/automating_the_boring_stuff/README.md

 - `recipient-email`: This is the email address where you want to receive notifications.
 It's the "To" address in the emails.
 This could be the same as `sender-email` if you're sending notifications to yourself.

+- `sender-password`: This is the sender-email's password, if you use 2FA, it will need to be an app password.

 <br>